-That is important to know because electrostatic discharge is capable of endangering components’ performance and causing their failure.
-We will agree that is not something that should when you are in the process of SMT assembly, which is why we will discuss how to stop ESD later.
+That is important because electrostatic discharge is capable of endangering components’ performance and causing their failure.
+We will agree that it is not something that should when you are in the process of SMT assembly, which is why we will discuss how to stop ESD later.

 Image 1: Artificially created electric discharge

 Take a look at three ways that can generate ESD:

 • Friction – it is the contact that happens between two objects or surfaces.
 After you create contact and separate them again, you might notice electrostatic appearing.
 The simplest example of this is your clothes.
 You’ve surely felt static electricity when you touched your clothes at least once in your life.
 The problem with electrostatic in SMT assembly is that it can compromise the device's performance and its components.

 • Conduction – if the parts of your device have pins and lead made of metal, they have the potential to conduct ESD.
 That means if they find themselves between a component and an object (body, surface).
 It will transfer electrostatic.

 • Induction – some surfaces and objects have huge energy that might touch the electronic parts of your device.
 That will cause your parts to produce electrostatic themselves.

 We presented three ways, but it all comes down to movement being what leads to static electricity and the potential damage.

 3、ESD Features and Characteristics